Is Your Work for Accommodation in New Zealand a Fair Deal?

 Do You Need to Pay Taxes When Working for Accommodation?

-However, your host will have to pay Pay-As-You-Earn (PAYE) and Accident Compensation Corporation (ACC) taxes on the value of your accommodation and meals, as well as the Goods and Services Tax (GST) on the accommodation provided.
+Your host/employer must deduct Pay-As-You-Earn (PAYE) and Accident Compensation Corporation (ACC) taxes from your wage, including on the value of your accommodation and meals, as well as the Goods and Services Tax (GST) on the accommodation provided.
 For you, this means you are a well-protected employee with benefits of accident medical cover under the ACC.
 Learn more about ACC in What is ACC and Employee Accident Cover?

 What Rewards Can You Accept When Working for Accommodation?